Penquuin/Rokux/README.md

 #### Is this a stable module?

-Definitely not, this is just a module that I made in free-time.
+~~Definitely not, this is just a module that I made in free-time.~~

+This module has become a LTS project, I will regularly review the codes.
+I think it is stable for now.